-Link here to RSVP.
+The invitation directs you to this website for all the information you need.
+Link here to RSVP by March 21.
 The names of eligible students will be included in the program booklet that is distributed at Honors Convocation and posted on this website following the ceremony.
-Students who respond by the deadline will also see the names of their invited faculty and staff included in the program .
+Students who respond by the March 21 deadline will also see the names of their invited faculty and staff included in the program.

-Regarding graduating students and the invitation to wear the gold honors cord at Commencement: Please link to Academic Honors (PDF) for detailed information.
+Please know that the invitation to graduating seniors to wear the gold honors cord at Commencement is separate and different from your Honors Convocation invitation.
+Please link to the Gold Honors Cord section of the Commencement website for detailed information.

 Both the campus community and your family are proud of your academic achievements, and you are welcome to invite those with whom you wish to share this special occasion.
 We ask that you please consider the limited seating in the auditorium and availability of parking on campus in the number of guests you invite.